Solo Tib Bar Review – TBG (Expert Tested)

 It’s smaller and requires a lot less fiddling around to use.

-I found that I was able to secure the device to my foot far more easily and quickly using the Solo Tib Bar, which makes it really enjoyable to use.
+I found that I was able to secure the device to my foot far more easily and quickly using the Solo Tib Bar, especially with the new ankle strap.

 The Solo Tib Bar Works Great Barefoot!